HashimThePassionate/django-for-everyone/projects/01_learn_django_for_beginners/16_deployment/readme.md

 In this case, Django is telling us that we can’t set `DEBUG` to `False` if we have not set `ALLOWED_HOSTS`.
 So what is `ALLOWED_HOSTS`?
 It is a list of strings representing host/domain names that our Django site can serve.
 By default, `ALLOWED_HOSTS` is set to accept all hosts, which is

  not secure!
 We must update it to accept local ports (`localhost` and `127.0.0.1`) and `.herokuapp.com` for our Heroku deployment.
 We can add all three routes to our config.

+`ALLOWED_HOSTS` is a security setting in Django that specifies which host/domain names your Django site can serve.
+When `DEBUG` is set to `False`, Django requires you to define `ALLOWED_HOSTS` to prevent your site from being vulnerable to certain attacks.
+This setting is a list of strings where you include the domain names or IP addresses that your site is allowed to respond to.
+For example, in a local development environment, you might include `localhost` and `127.0.0.1`, and if you're deploying to Heroku, you would also include your site's Heroku domain like `.herokuapp.com`.
+By setting `ALLOWED_HOSTS`, you ensure that your site only responds to requests from trusted sources, adding an extra layer of security.

 ```python
 # django_project/settings.py